Hamilton Child Support Lawyers

 In some situations, a court may allow child support payments to continue until the child is 23 years of age.
 This can happen if the child is still in high school, attending college, has a disability or the parents reach an agreement to extend child support past the age of 19.

-The experienced child support attorneys of Kalavruzos, Mumola, Hartman, Lento & Duff, LLC understand how important it is to ensure that your children are adequately provided for.
+The experienced Hamilton child support lawyers of Kalavruzos, Mumola, Hartman, Lento & Duff, LLC understand how important it is to ensure that your children are adequately provided for.
 We also know how important it is for each of our clients to be treated fairly by the child support laws.
 Child support is a serious legal obligation that cannot be ignored and is not easily disposed of.
 Therefore, if you are involved in child support proceedings, it is important that you have a dedicated, skilled family law attorney by your side who will fight to ensure that you receive fair treatment as the court determines child support obligations.

-Frequently Asked Questions About New Jersey Child Support
+Dedicated Hamilton Child Support Lawyers Answer Frequently Asked Questions About New Jersey Child Support

 They can.
 The legal duty to pay child support will generally continue even after parental rights have been terminated.
 Only when the child is legally adopted, will the biological parent no longer have to pay child support.